Accelerate your child’s learning at Gilmour Academy, where rigorous academics meet a world-class learning environment.

 • Features: Gigabit fiber internet connection; two virtual reality sets running on high-end gaming machines; robust software including but not limited to Adobe Creative Cloud, Microsoft Visual Studio; Unity and GameMaker Studio; detached Cisco teleconferencing room; and more

-• For more information, contact Daniel Adiletta, coordinator of educational technology, instructor in computer science.
+• For more information, contact Daniel Adiletta, instructor of computer science.

 • Cisco Teleconferencing Room